 Whatever type of replacement window you choose, your home will seem to come to life when stylish, new windows make both exterior and interior look like new.
 With the advancements in technology, it’s possible to have style and energy efficiency in all your windows without breaking your budget.
-At 180 Contracting we work with top product manufacturers and experienced window replacement experts so we can recommend and offer solutions to your window needs.
+At 180 Contractors we work with top product manufacturers and experienced window replacement experts so we can recommend and offer solutions to your window needs.

-180 Contracting is an experienced home improvement contractor in Milford MI.
+180 Contractors is an experienced home improvement contractor in Milford MI.
 We are committed to providing quality workmanship and outstanding, personalized service to each client.
 Our residential home improvement services include roof repair and installation, window replacement, siding installation and more!
 Call us today and learn about our special offers, financing and Free On-site Estimates!